selsamman/proxily-react-todo/README.md

 ```
 First we retrieve the ***listController*** from context and extract ***items*** which is the list items themselves.
 We also retrieve ***styleController*** from the context and then extract the style for the list container.
 We then use the react-bootstrap ListGroup and ListItem components to iterate over the items which will be presented by our ***ListItem*** component.

 Just as the list itself has a controller each list item also has a controller.
 There is one instance for each list item.
 We could have created this controller inside the ***ListItem*** component but this would make it harder to test and less modular.
-Therefore, we create it in the JSX using ***ObservableProvider*** which will create a context with the controller as an observable.
+Therefore, we create it in the JSX using Proxily's ***ObservableProvider*** which will create a context with the controller as an observable.
 The controller is created in the ***value*** callback which is called anytime ***dependencies*** change.
 This is important since we can't rely on the key which is an index since the association of index and actual items can change when deleting items from the list.

 ### ListController.tsx